All Episodes

 Dement said the same thing.

-Forcing every American to purchase a product is absolutely inconsistent with our constitution and the freedoms our founding fathers hope to protect.
+Forcing every American to purchase a product is absolutely inconsistent with our Constitution and the freedoms our founding fathers hope to protect.

-But it still is a good idea because they're standing up and they're getting it out there.
+So now it'll naturally lose, but it still is a good idea because they're standing up and they're getting it out there that, well, let's see just how much coverage this gets.

 The co-host Maggie Rodriguez said, even if this happens and it passes the Senate, then you have to reconcile the differences with the House.

-Uh that contain a more stringent restrictions on abortion and no public option.
+That containing more stringent restrictions on abortion and no public option.

 Would you be willing to change your position on either of those two issues?

-I am a strong supporter of a public option, remain so, and I believe that sometime in the near future we will revisit that issue again, and we will adopt a public option.
+I am a strong supporter of a public option, remain so, and I believe that sometime in the near future, we will revisit that issue again and we will adopt a public option.

-It's we have to keep our eye on what we're trying to do here.
+We have to keep our eye on what we're trying to do here.

 We're trying to cross a demarcation line.

-This is the way I put it.
+And this is the way I put it.

-On one side is health care as a privilege, on the other side is health care as a right.
+On the other side is health care as a right.

 With these votes, with the vote that we'll take before Christmas, we will cross that line finally and say that health care is a right of all Americans.